German Shorthaired Pointer Information & Dog Breed Facts

 German Shorthaired Pointer Pros and Cons

-- Intelligent Rank: Very smart: German Shorthaired Pointer is an excellent dog breed.
+- Intelligence Rating: Very smart: German Shorthaired Pointer is an excellent dog breed.

-- Trainability: German Shorthaired Pointer dogs are very easy to train.
+- Training Difficulty: German Shorthaired Pointer dogs are very easy to train.

-- Health Issues: German Shorthaired Pointers are commonly healthy dogs.
+- Health Concerns: German Shorthaired Pointers are commonly healthy dogs.

-- Grooming: Effortless: The German Shorthaired Pointer requires minimal grooming.
+- Grooming Requirements: Effortless: The German Shorthaired Pointer requires minimal grooming.

 - Drooling Tendency: The German Shorthaired Pointer is a perfect example of a low drooling tendency.

-- Adaptability: German Shorthaired Pointer dogs adapt well to lifestyle changes and different living environments.
+- Lifestyle Adaptability: German Shorthaired Pointer dogs adapt well to lifestyle changes and different living environments.

-- Child Friendly: German Shorthaired Pointer dogs are kid-friendly dogs.
+- Child Compatibility: German Shorthaired Pointer dogs are kid-friendly dogs.

 - Dog Friendly: German Shorthaired Pointer dogs are dog-friendly dogs.